kobotoolbox/kobo-install/readme.md

-The purpose of the script is to install `KoboToolbox` in minutes without messing with configuration files.
+The purpose of the script is to install `KoBoToolbox ` in minutes without messing with configuration files.
 It prompts the user to answer some questions to create configuration files automatically and to start docker containers based on `kobo-install` branch of `kobo-docker` [repository](https://github.com/kobotoolbox/kobo-docker "").

+## Warning
+If you have already installed `KoBoToolbox` with `kobo-docker` from `master` branch, databases are not compatible and and docker images (`PostgreSQL`, `MongoDB`) are not the same.
+`kobo-install` won't be able to start the app.
+Upgrade guidance will be released later.

-### Usage
+## Usage

 `$kobo-install> python run.py`